 When people think about their later years, they usually imagine a life freed from work or career commitments.
 They hope, too, that this new freedom will allow them to give their full attention to family, friends, and the activities they feel most passionate about.
-Making this dream a reality, however, requires health and independence, which in turn require a renewed commitment to staying healthy in general and to maintaining that health through exercise.
+Making this dream a reality, however, requires health and independence, which in turn require a renewed commitment to staying healthy in general and to maintaining that health through exercise for seniors.

 The good news, though, is that exercise confers all the same benefits to seniors that it does to those earlier in life, including increased longevity, improved mental clarity, a boost in energy, and greater strength to meet the physical demands of daily living.
 This is true even if you don’t start exercising until your later years.
 And while older people tend to become more sedentary as retirement and the challenges of old age restrict their activities, that doesn’t mean that you can’t make a reasonable course of exercise a part of your life or the life of a loved one.

 With that in mind, here is everything you need to know about keeping an active lifestyle well into your senior years.

 As you think about bringing exercise into your life, you can start by understanding the benefits of exercise for seniors can provide.
 The Centers for Disease Control (CDC) report that both women and men receive great benefits from exercise for seniors and regular physical activity.
 Stamina and strength naturally decrease in most people as a function of age, but according to the CDC, most of the decrease comes from inactivity.
 33% of men and 50% of women aged 75 or older, for example, engage in no physical activity at all.
 What’s more, the World Health Organization has identified physical inactivity as the number four cause of death in the world.
 And while leisure time for most seniors is increasing, there are more options to spend this leisure time in less active ways.